-1. General meetings may be attended by all shareholders who have recorded their shares in the corresponding accounting record within the time indicated in the notice of call, within the limits stipulated by law Articles of Association.
+1. General meetings may be attended by all shareholders who have recorded their shares in the corresponding accounting record within the time indicated in the Articles of Association.

-In addition, shareholders attending the General Meeting shall prove their shareholder status evidenced with the appropriate attendance card or certificate issued by one of the entities legally authorised to do so or in any other form acceptable by law.
+In addition, shareholders attending the General Meeting shall prove their shareholder status with the appropriate attendance card or certificate issued by one of the entities legally authorised to do so or in any other form acceptable by law.
 In the case of online attendance, they must also comply with the relevant indications in the notice of call to the meeting.